 EXTENSIONS AND COMMENTARY: In clinical use, largely in psychotherapeutic sessions of which there were many in the early years of MDMA study, it became a common procedure to provide a supplemental dosage of the drug at about the one and a half hour point of the session.
 This supplement, characteristically 40 milligrams following an initial 120 milligrams, would extend the expected effects for about an additional hour, with only a modest exacerbation of the usual physical side-effects, namely, teeth clenching and eye twitching.
 A second supplement (as, for instance, a second 40 milligrams at the two and a half hour point) was rarely felt to be warranted.
 There are, more often than not, reports of tiredness and lethargy on the day following the use of MDMA, and this factor should be considered in the planning of clinical sessions.

 With MDMA, the usual assignments of activity to optical isomers is reversed from all of the known psychedelic drugs.
-The more potent isomer is the “S” isomer, which is the more potent form of amphetamine and methamphetamine.
+The more potent isomer is the “S” isomer, which is the more potent form of and .
 This was one of the first clear distinctions that was apparent between MDMA and the structurally related psychedelics (where the “R” isomers are the more active).
 Tolerance studies also support differences in mechanisms of action.
 In one study, MDMA was consumed at 9:00 a.m. each day for almost a week (120 milligrams the first day and 160 milligrams each subsequent day) and by the fifth day there were no effects from the drug except for some mydriasis.
 And even this appeared to be lost on the sixth day.
 At this point of total tolerance, there was consumed (on day #7, at 9:00 a.m.)
-120 milligrams of MDA and the response to it was substantially normal with proper chronology, teeth clench, and at most only a slight decrease in mental change.
+120 milligrams of and the response to it was substantially normal with proper chronology, teeth clench, and at most only a slight decrease in mental change.
 A complete holiday from any drug for another 6 days led to the reversal of this tolerance, in that 120 milligrams of MDMA had substantially the full expected effects.
 The fact that MDMA and MDA are not cross-tolerant strengthens the argument that they act in different ways, and at different sites in the brain.

-A wide popularization of the social use of MDMA occurred in 1984–1985 and, with the reported observation of serotonin nerve changes in animal models resulting from the administration of the structurally similar drug MDA, an administrative move was launched to place it under legal control.
+A wide popularization of the social use of MDMA occurred in 1984–1985 and, with the reported observation of nerve changes in animal models resulting from the administration of the structurally similar drug , an administrative move was launched to place it under legal control.
 The placement of MDMA into the most restrictive category of the Federal Controlled Substances Act has effectively removed it from the area of clinical experimentation and human research.
 The medical potential of this material will probably have to be developed through studies overseas.

 A word of caution is in order concerning the intermediate 3,4-methylenedioxyphenylacetone, which has also been called piperonylacetone.
 A devilish ambiguity appeared in the commercial market for this compound, centered about its name.
 The controversy focused on the meaning of the prefix, piperonyl, which has two separate chemical definitions.
 Let me try to explain this fascinating chaos in non-chemical terms.
 Piperonyl is a term that has been used for a two-ring system (the methylenedioxyphenyl group) either without, or with, an extra carbon atom sticking off of the side of it.
 Thus, piperonylacetone can be piperonyl (the two-ring thing without the extra carbon atom attached) plus acetone (a three carbon chain thing); the total number of carbons sticking out, three.
 Or, piperonylacetone can be piperonyl (the two-ring thing but with the extra carbon atom attached) plus acetone (a three carbon chain thing); the total number of carbons sticking out, four.